carson-pol/KV260-yolox-vitis-ai/README.md

 - pytorch_nndct 3.0.0, conda env `vitis-ai-pytorch`
 - Host: Windows 11 + WSL2 (Ubuntu 22.04), CPU-only

-**Why 3.0 and not newer:** Vitis AI 3.5 did not update Zynq UltraScale+ MPSoC support — its release notes direct MPSoC users back to 3.0, and the only board image 3.5 is tested against is the VEK280.
-3.0 is the last release shipping a verified prebuilt KV260 SD image with a matching quantizer, compiler and runtime.
+**Why 3.0 and not newer:** 3.0 is the last release shipped with a verified prebuilt KV260 SD image with a matching quantizer, compiler and runtime.
-The pin matters across release boundaries: the `DPUCZDX8G_ISA1_B4096` fingerprint is `0x101000016010407` in 2.5 and `0x101000056010407` in 3.0, and VART refuses to load an xmodel whose fingerprint doesn't match the hardware's.
+The pin matters across release boundaries also: the `DPUCZDX8G_ISA1_B4096` fingerprint is `0x101000016010407` in 2.5 and `0x101000056010407` in 3.0, and VART refuses to load an xmodel whose fingerprint doesn't match the hardware's.
 Quantizer, compiler, runtime and board image therefore all have to come from the same release.